Review was updated on 22nd September, 2020

 Around since 2001, Dodo’s unusual name and attitude has made them a feature on the Australian telco landscape.
 But it’s a lot more than just a unique name that has made Dodo Broadband so well known.
-Their plans offer fast internet at an affordable rate, something which sounds obvious but is rarer than you might think.
-Dodo’s motto is “not as stupid as we look”, which is as refreshingly different as it is accurate.
+Their plans offer fast internet at a surprisingly low price, something which is still more rare than you’d think.
+Dodo’s NBN service is also closely tied in with bundled home entertainment thanks to their partnership with Fetch TV.

 Dodo Broadband Review

 Dodo Broadband’s modus operandi – or should we say dodus operandi? – is pretty simple.
 They offer top-quality internet at an affordable price, and don’t waste too much time on bells and whistles.
 And while the company may be small, they’ve got friends in high places.
 Dodo is owned by Vocus, one of Australia’s largest internet companies.
 Along with iPrimus – another member of the Vocus stable – Dodo is a part of one of the fastest and most extensive networks in Australia.
 Their ability to offer a Fetch TV service as an add-on gives you access to some of Australia’s best streaming entertainment, too.